More than 70 tractors embark on southwest Wisconsin ride

 “We had (originally) canceled it, and then Vesperman Farms said they would (host us),” said organizer John Collins, of Fennimore.

-Collins said the turnout for today's event was slightly smaller than previous years’ rides.
+Collins said the turnout for Sunday’s event was slightly smaller than usual.

-“We’ve had over 150 (tractors participate in previous rides), but with the virus and us canceling it and then bringing it back, it made a difference,” he said.
+“We’ve had over 150 (tractors participate in previous rides), but with the virus and us canceling it and then bringing it back, it made a difference,” Collins said.

-“For farmers like me, the tractors bring back good memories,” Collins said.
+“For farmers like me, the tractors bring back good memories,” said Collins, who drove an International Harvester 460 during Sunday’s ride.
 “Farmers love it.
 They like to get on a tractor and blow a lot of black smoke.”

 Participants passed a couple of long-term care facilities along the route, then arrived at Vesperman Farms for a lunch, parking their tractors in lines for display.

-“The fun of (the ride) is the thrill of it – seeing all of the tractors,” said organizer Shirley Stelpflug, of the Town of Preston.
-Stepflug helped provide traffic control during the event.
+“The fun of (the ride) is the thrill of it — seeing all of the tractors,” said organizer Shirley Stelpflug, of the Town of Preston.
+Stelpflug helped provide traffic control during the event.

 Some participating tractors towed wagons with friends and family members on board.